greenhouse, indoor farming, agriculture

 Actuators and sensors sit across the greenhouses collecting data or what is called awareness of the environment.
 From temperature to lighting, moisture and nutrient levels in the soil to CO2 levels in the air, these devices map and measure everything to microsecond precision with machine vision.

-Every second, this data is streamed into compact edge servers installed around the greenhouses — tucked under conveyer belts, next to packing lines, and in places adjacent to the plants — for analysis.
+Every second, this data is streamed into compact edge servers installed around the greenhouses — tucked under conveyer belts, fitted next to the packing lines, and placed in spaces adjacent to the plants — for analysis.

 Each plant averages out to anywhere between four and five megabytes of data a week, Bradley said.
-For a farm that has over 3 million plants within its greenhouse, it’s a lot of data.
+For a farm that has over 3 million plants within its greenhouse, it totals to a lot of data.

 “Why did we start to track all of this?
 Part of it was even for food traceability.
 We wanted to know where this pepper came from.
 So we created a program so we can say this pepper came from row A and greenhouse B picked by this person two days ago.”